...Highlights: hammerhead sharks, shark action, dolphins, manta rays, turtles, schooling fish & big pelagics, non diving activities...

 Air temperatures in Egypt can reach a high of 40°C (104°F) in August and fall to 20°C (68°F) in the winter (December to February), which may also dictate when you travel.

-Whale shark season occurs from the end of May until the end of July when this majestic creature can be spotted mainly in the northern Red Sea but also here and there in the south.
+Whale shark season occurs from the end of May until the end of July when this majestic creature can be spotted, mainly in the northern Red Sea but also here and there in the south.
+Sightings are quite rare though.
 These warm summer months tend to be the best time for a range of creatures.
 The plankton blooms bring manta rays in to feed and turtles also nest at this time.
 The summer months are also the best for spotting hammerhead sharks throughout the Red Sea.

 The winter months have the benefit of less extreme air temperatures, superior visibility and, for many visitors to the Red Sea, often mean escaping the cold climate of Europe.
 Many creatures including grey reef sharks, dolphins and dugongs can be spotted year round, with some preferring the cooler water such as thresher sharks.